pingcap/docs-cn/tidb-lightning/tidb-lightning-configuration.md

 # The engine file needs to be imported sequentially.
 Due to parallel processing,
 # multiple data engines will be imported at nearly the same time, and this
 # creates a queue and wastes resources.
-Therefore, Lightning slightly
+Therefore, TiDB Lightning slightly
 # increases the size of the first few batches to properly distribute
 # resources.
 The scale up factor is controlled by this parameter, which
 # expresses the ratio of duration between the "import" and "write" steps